ddnexus/pagy/docs/toolbox/paginators/keyset.md

 !!!success

 - Check the actual executed DB query and the actual stored value
-- Identify the column that have a format that doesn't match with the keyset
+- Identify the column that has a format that doesn't match with the keyset
 - Override the encoding with the [:pre_serialize](#options) option

 !!!